-Learn more about the 2026 Encounter lecture series featuring theological ethicist Kate Ward, moral theologian Meghan J. Clark, and Christian ethicist Traci C. West.
+Learn more about the 2026 Encounter lecture series featuring theological ethicists Kate Ward, Meghan J. Clark, Traci C. West, and Linda Hogan.
 Read summaries of past lectures on the lecture archive page.

 Kate Ward